Introduction

 basal swimming behaviors of 6 week-old CF, SF and F2.

 B, Distribution of basal swimming pattern displayed by SF, F2, and CF after 1h or after 24h of habituation.
 Numbers of fish tested are indicated.
-The general color code is indicated, exact swimming patterns and combinations are given on the colored plots.
+The elementary color code is indicated (R in blue, WF in red, C in green, T in yellow).
+Exact swimming patterns and combinations are given on the colored plots (Suppl.
+Fig7 for the full color code).
 Fisher’s exact tests for statistical comparisons between groups.
+Of note, in this and subsequent figures, the swimming pattern color code does not relate whatsoever with the time color code used in the 2D plus time representation of swimming tracks such as in panel A.

 C, Boxplots showing the swimming speed in SF (blue), F2 (green) and CF (red), after 1h or 24h of habituation.
 Values are mean speed calculated over a period of 15 minutes.
 Numbers of fish tested are indicated.
 Mann-Whitney tests p-values are shown.